Newspaper Page Text

 gency.

-9. Have prayer with Rev. E. G
+9 Have prayer with Rev. E G.

 Clements.

-10. TL.ast but not least have a talk
+10 Last but not least have a talk

-taker who you may need if tho
+taker who you may need it the

 conference runs true to form.

-.
-SHERMAN SAID ‘war was hell”
+SHERMAN SAID 'war was hell"

 but that, putting it mildly from

-reading the last issues of the paper
+leading the last issues of the paper

 and the doings in some of the lo